-NEW PATIENT: From the Database Navigator window, click on to start a new record.
-Enter all the patient information.
+NEW PATIENT: From the Database Navigator window, click on the patient information.
 (If necessary, refer to "Preparing Patient Records" on page 4-21 for instructions.)

 - 1. Click Scan View >> - 2.
 Click Lateral Spine in the pop-up window.

 Figure 8-3: The Lateral Spine Scan Parameters tab window